spree/spree/guides/content/integration/endpoints/spree_integration.md

 ### Order Lock

-When sent an "order:ship" message, the endpoint Locks the order in a Spree store, preventing the admin from editing it.
+When sent an "order:ship" message to '/orders/lock', the endpoint Locks the order in a Spree store, preventing the admin from editing it.

 ####Request